Custom Orthotics Bankstown NSW

-Orthotics are insoles that have been customised to suit the specific patients foot.
-It is a mechanical realigning device that basically changes the ground to suit the foot.
-The aim of an orthotic is to maintain the foot in it's optimal corrective functioning position throught weight bearing activity hence reducing the stress and strain caused by structural problems on the feet and lower legs.
+The aim of an orthotic is to place the foot in its optimal position throughout activity therefor reducing the stress and strain caused by structural problems on the feet and lower legs.
+It is basically a mechanical device that changes the ground to suit the foot.